brucedsu/KittyWar/Game Rule.md

 * Pur (Heal): target should be yourself, +1 HP if no one attacks you, totally lose 1 HP if you get attacked
 * Guard (Dodge): target should be yourself.
 Defense for all kinds of attack except attack with can't dodge attack chance card.
-* Scratch (Attack): choose one player to attack and case 1 point damage.
+* Scratch (Attack): choose one player to attack and cause 1 point damage.

 ## Chance Cards